Career Development Programs (K-Series)

 Guidance for NIMH Mentored K Applicants Proposing Clinical Trials

-The following guidance is for individuals developing NIMH mentored research career development award (MCDA: K99/R00, K01, K08, K23) applications in the area of intervention development and testing, including research on the effectiveness of therapeutic, preventive and services interventions.
-It is important that MCDA applicants conducting intervention research develop their research plans to be consistent with the NIMH emphasis on an experimental therapeutics approach to intervention development and testing.
-In this approach, throughout all phases of intervention development and testing (i.e., from the development of novel interventions through effectiveness testing) projects should be designed to assess the relationship between underlying disease processes and the mechanisms of action through which an intervention produces therapeutic change (http://www.nimh.nih.gov/about/director/2012/experimental-medicine.shtml).
-As part of this approach, applications must include an examination of a hypothesized mechanism of action or proximal target based on evidence of disease processes and a clear hypothesis about how an intervention directed at changing that mechanism or proximal target could lead to clinical improvement.
-For a more complete description of abovementioned approaches, applicants are strongly encouraged to review the associated NIMH funding opportunity announcements listed in the next sections of this document.
+The following guidance is for individuals developing NIMH mentored research career development award (K99/R00, K01, K08, K23) applications in the area of intervention development and testing, including research on the effectiveness of therapeutic, preventive and services interventions.
+It is important that mentored career development applicants conducting intervention research develop their research plans to be consistent with the NIMH emphasis on an experimental therapeutics approach to intervention development and testing.
+In this approach, throughout all phases of intervention development and testing (i.e., from the development of novel interventions through effectiveness testing) projects should be designed to assess the relationship between underlying disease processes and the mechanisms of action through which an intervention produces therapeutic change.
+As part of this approach, applications must include an examination of a hypothesized mechanism of action or proximal target based on evidence of disease processes and a clear hypothesis about how an intervention directed at changing that mechanism or proximal target could lead to improvement of a clinical endpoint or endpoints (e.g., symptom, symptom cluster), as well as address issues of safety and tolerability.
+For a more complete description of abovementioned approaches, applicants are strongly encouraged to review the associated NIMH funding opportunity announcements listed below.

-The structure and budgetary constraints associated with MCDA will limit the scope of the research that can be achieved.
+The structure and budgetary constraints associated with a mentored career development award will limit the scope of the research that can be achieved.
 Applicants will need to address the feasibility of completing their project within these constraints.
 Potential approaches may include:

 - Studies testing whether a novel intervention engages and alters the hypothesized mechanism of action or proximal target.
-The specific activities and milestones appropriate for the MCDA application focusing on target engagement and evaluation will depend on the type of intervention under study and its stage of development.
+The specific activities and milestones appropriate for the mentored career development award application focusing on target engagement and evaluation will depend on the type of intervention under study and its stage of development.
+Applicants should consider assessing target engagement and change using multiple units of analysis (e.g., genetic, neural circuits, physiology, behavior, self-report, etc.).
+Determining which units of analysis to use will depend on the scientific hypothesis proposed, and scientific feasibility.

-- Studies using a phased approach where phase 1 would support the testing and validating of the intervention’s mechanism of action (i.e., target identification and engagement), followed by up to two to three years of additional studies relating the mechanism to functional or clinical effects (phase 2).
-Applications adopting this approach would be evaluated within NIMH to determine if adequate signals of target engagement have been demonstrated by the end of phase 1, which would serve as approval/disapproval milestones for continued support of phase 2 of the proposed project.
-For a more complete description of this phased intervention development approach for MCDA please refer to the NIMH R21/33 Exploratory Trials of Novel Interventions of Mental Disorders announcement (http://grants.nih.gov/grants/guide/rfa-files/RFA-MH-15-300.html ).
+- Studies using a phased approach where phase 1 would support the testing and validating of the intervention’s mechanism of action (i.e., target identification and engagement), followed by additional studies relating the mechanism of action to functional or clinical effects (phase 2).
+Applicants that do not propose assessment of a mechanism of action and its engagement as part of the research protocol will be viewed as non-compliant with the new NIMH intervention development requirements.
+For a more complete description of this phased intervention development approach for a mentored career development award please refer to the NIMH R21/33 Exploratory Trials of Novel Interventions of Mental Disorders announcement .

 - Pilot Studies of novel interventions, where there is already evidence of target engagement, for an evaluation of feasibility and acceptability of the intervention in a patient population, as well an evaluation of the relationship between change in the targeted mechanism and change in functional or clinical status.
-For a more complete description of this intervention approach for MCDA please refer to the NIMH R33 Exploratory Clinical Trials of Novel Interventions for Mental Disorders announcement (http://grants.nih.gov/grants/guide/rfa-files/RFA-MH-15-310.html ).
+For a more complete description of this intervention approach for a mentored career development award please refer to the NIMH R33 Exploratory Clinical Trials of Novel Interventions for Mental Disorders announcement .

-Applicants are strongly encouraged to consult with NIMH staff early in the process of developing an application see Agency Contacts (http://www.nimh.nih.gov/funding/training/contacts-for-research-training-and-career-development-programs.shtml).
+Applicants are strongly encouraged to consult with NIMH staff early in the process of developing an application see Agency Contacts.
 Such early contact will provide an opportunity to ascertain NIMH policies and guidelines as well as to discuss how to develop an appropriate project timeline.